Kauzok/MinerUnearthed/Release/README.md

 - Skill selections now save when closing the game.
 - Tweaked wording on skills.
 - Now uses DamageAPI and RecalculateStatsAPI, which should improve compatibility with other mods.
+- Fixed the skin with the "Rallypoing Delta in 8 minutes" unlock condition using real time instead of run time.
 - Stats
 	- Reduced HP Regen from 2.5 (+0.5) -> 1.0 (+0.2)